 Domestic violence includes violent confrontations between family members.
 It does not have to involve the use of weapons like knives or guns and does not have to cause permanent physical injuries to any person.
 In fact, many types of domestic violence involve abuse which does not necessarily show on the body of the victim, like sexual, emotional, and financial abuses.
 In some situations, abuse which does not result in an obvious physical injury to the victim can result in higher penalties, like domestic violence battery with strangulation because it can be lethal and also hidden from view.

-Domestic violence charges in Nevada usually start when someone calls the police.
+Domestic violence charges in Las Vegas usually start when someone calls the police.
 If the police come to the scene and believe a crime has occurred, they are required to make a police report.

 What happens next depends on whether a weapon was involved or if there were serious injuries.
 In Nevada domestic violence cases, “serious injuries” means: